blackboard/BBDN-lti-1p3-tool-example/README.md

 ````

-These values can be obtained in the aws console.
+These values can be obtained in the AWS console.

 ![AWS Credentials](docs/images/aws-credentials01.png)